List of fentanyl analogues: Organic chemistry

 The modifications described here cover alterations to the ring structure donated by the fentanyl precursor 4-ANPP.
 Although another series covered substitutions of hydrogen atoms on the original carbon ring structure, sometimes called functional group additions, this series focuses on the three main modifications to the phenethyl moiety.
-The first modifications is the removal of the phenthyl moeity from the piperidinyl nitrogen, depicted here as hydrolysis yielding phenethanol.
+The first modifications is the removal of the phenethyl moeity from the piperidinyl nitrogen, depicted here as hydrolysis yielding phenethanol.
 This changes the parent skeletal name to norfentanyl.

 The second and third modifications are the removal and addition of a methylene moiety internally in the ethyl chain within the greater phenethyl moiety.
 The removal of a methylene, which shortens the chain by one carbon length, creates the benzylfentanyl structure.
 The addition of a methylene, which lengthens the chain by one length, creates homofentanyl.